Skip to content

 • entitlements — the user's full entitlement set after this verification (not a delta).
 The library replaces the cache with this list.

-• Custom fields on entitlement objects (e.g. tier) ride through unvalidated.
-Type them via createIAP<MyEntitlement> so consumer code stays typed.
+• Any extra fields you attach (e.g. verifiedAt, traceId, your own debug metadata) ride through unvalidated and unstripped — the library validates only the named fields above.
+Custom fields on entitlement objects (e.g. tier) likewise ride through; type them via createIAP<MyEntitlement> so consumer code stays typed.

 Rejected response